Not All Dog Toys Are Created Equal: A Guide to Playtime

 Lastly, you might be wondering how you can participate in your dog's playtime.
 Playing with your dog is a wonderful bonding experience, and it can even serve as a reward instead of treats, helping to keep your dog engaged and healthier!

-To keep toys rewarding, it's important not to leave them out all the time, as this can diminish their novelty, leading to boredom and restlessness in your dog.
+To keep toys rewarding, it's important not to leave them out all the time, as this can diminish their novelty and lead to boredom and restlessness in your dog.
+Next thing you know, boom!
+You just lost a pair of shoes lol.
 Similar to the 10-15 minute rule we established for chew toys, the same principle applies to toys used for playtime.

-Ropes and tug toys provide excellent opportunities for bonding with your dog without relying on treats.
+Ropes and tug toys offer excellent opportunities to bond with your dog without relying on treats.
 However, remember to use these toys only when you plan to play with your dog.
 Do not leave ropes unattended, as they can become shredded and your dog may eventually lose interest.
 Let’s keep the excitement alive during playtime!

 Add in some new elements